Membership Inference Attack with Partial Features: Abstract

 \section{Abstract}

-Machine learning models have been shown to be susceptible to membership inference attack, which can be used to determine whether a given sample appears in the training data.
-Existing membership inference methods commonly assume that the adversary has full access to the features of the target sample.
-This assumption, however, does not hold in many real-world scenarios where only partial features information is available, thereby limiting the applicability of these methods.
-In this work, we study an inference scenario where the adversary observes only partial features of each sample and aims to infer whether this observed subset was present in the training set of the target model.
-We define this problem as Partial Feature Membership Inference (PFMI).
-To address this problem, we propose MRAD (Memory-guided Reconstruction and Anomaly Detection), a two-stage attack framework.
-In the first stage, MRAD optimizes the unknown feature values to minimize the loss of the sample.
-In the second stage, it measures the deviation between the reconstructed sample and the training distribution using anomaly detection.
-Empirical results demonstrate that MRAD is effective across a range of datasets, and maintains compatibility with various off-the-shelf anomaly detection techniques.
-For example, on STL-10, our attack achieves an AUC of around 0.6 even with 40\% of the missing features.
+Machine learning models are vulnerable to membership inference attack, which can be used to determine whether a given sample appears in the training data.
+Most existing methods assume the attacker has full access to the features of the target sample.
+This assumption, however, does not hold in many real-world scenarios where only partial features are available, thereby limiting the applicability of these methods.
+In this work, we introduce Partial Feature Membership Inference (PFMI), a scenario where the adversary observes only partial features of each sample and aims to infer whether this observed subset was present in the training set.
+To address this problem, we propose MRAD (Memory-guided Reconstruction and Anomaly Detection), a two-stage attack framework that works in both white-box and black-box settings.
+In the first stage, MRAD leverages the latent memory of the target model to reconstruct the unknown features of the sample.
+We observe that when the known features are absent from the training set, the reconstructed sample deviates significantly from the true data distribution.
+Consequently, in the second stage, we use anomaly detection algorithms to measure the deviation between the reconstructed sample and the training data distribution, thereby determining whether the known features belong to a member of the training set.
+Empirical results demonstrate that MRAD is effective across various datasets, and maintains compatibility with off-the-shelf anomaly detection techniques.
+For example, on STL-10, our attack exceeds an AUC of around 0.75 even with 60\% of the missing features.